IviIvanova18/Battleship/README.md

 ## General info

 Battleships also known as Bimaru is a logic puzzle.
-This project consists in using a SAT-solver to automatically solve the Battleship puzzle given different grid sizes and boat count.
-For further information and all the logical formulas used for solvig the puzzle see the pdf file in the main folder.
-For more information about the game itself you can find [here](https://en.wikipedia.org/wiki/Battleship_(puzzle))
+This project consists in using a SAT-solver to automatically solve the Battleship puzzle given different grid sizes and boat counts.
+For further information and all the logical formulas used for solving, the puzzle see the pdf file in the main folder.
+For more information about the game itself, you can find [here](https://en.wikipedia.org/wiki/Battleship_(puzzle))

 ## Technologies
 Project is created with: